LAYOUT FACTS

 Represented Railroads are:

-- MoPac (Missouri Pacific) – Primary Operations
+- MoPac (Missouri Pacific) – Primary Operations.
+Yards, locals, manifest freight trains.

 - Terminal Railroad Assoc. of St. Louis (T.R.R.A) – Serves several industries incl.
 Purina Mills.